Battle of Plassey: Conspiracy

 Mir Jafar and the Seths desired that the confederacy between the British and himself be kept secret from Omichund, but when he found out about it, he threatened to betray the conspiracy if his share was not increased to three million rupees (£300,000, which would be over £3m in 2019).
 Hearing of this, Clive suggested an expedient to the committee.
-He suggested that two treaties be drawn – the real one on white paper, containing no reference to Omichund and the other on red paper, containing Omichund's desired stipulation, to deceive him.
-The members of the committee signed on both treaties, but Admiral Watson signed only the real one and his signature had to be counterfeited on the fictitious one.
+He suggested that two treaties be drawn – the real one on white paper, containing no reference to Omichund, and the other on red paper, containing Omichund's desired stipulation, to deceive him.
+The members of the committee signed both treaties, but Admiral Watson signed only the real one, and his signature had to be counterfeited on the fictitious one.
 Both treaties and separate articles for donations to the army, navy squadron and committee were signed by Mir Jafar on 4 June.

-Clive testified and defended himself thus before the House of Commons of Parliament on 10 May 1773, during the Parliamentary inquiry into his conduct in India:
+Clive testified and defended himself thus before the House of Commons of Parliament on 10 May 1773, during the parliamentary inquiry into his conduct in India: